-The TF recommends that the accommodation provided free or at reduced rent by the employer to the employees as the main residence of the household is included in the non-cash employee income (PY020), and consequently is not included under the variable "imputed rent" (HY030).
-When employee occupies an employer owned dwelling free or at reduced cost, the corresponding part of the imputed rent not paid by the employee should be recorded in employment income in kind (PY020) and not taken into account in imputed rent (HY030).
+Difference with the EU-SILC Regulations: Accommodation provided for free or at a reduced rent by the employer to the employees as the main residence of the household, should be included in the non-cash employee income (PY020), and consequently not included under the variable imputed rent (HY030).
+When an employee occupies an employer-owned dwelling for free or at a reduced cost, the corresponding part of the imputed rent that is not paid by the employee should be recorded in employment income in kind (PY020) and not taken into account as part of the imputed rent (HY030).

-On the other hand, cash subsidies received from the employer for dwelling cost shall be accounted as employment income (PY010).
+On the other hand, cash subsidies received from the employer for dwelling costs should be counted as employment income (PY010).

-The TF also recommends not to deduct from the imputed rent the housing subsidies received from the government or from a non-profit institution.
+The housing subsidies received from the government or from a non-profit institution should not be deducted from the imputed rent.
 These subsidies should be accounted for in housing allowances (HY070).

-Housing subsidies and reduced rent based on employment contract should not interfere with computation of imputed rent.
+Housing subsidies and reduced rent based on an employment contract should not interfere with computation of imputed rent.

-HY040G/HY040N: Income from rental of a property or land HY090G/HY090N: Interest, dividends, profit from capital investments in unincorporated business
+HY040G/HY040N: Income from rental of a property or land

+HY090G/HY090N: Interest, dividends, profit from capital investments in unincorporated business